L1ghtweight/netman/README.md

 # IUT-net-manager
 We know how shitty IUT internet is.
-To survive, we need to have someone managing our net IDs.
+To survive, we need to have someone managing out net IDs.
 This script will notify the total internet usage of the user.

 ---